Click here to return to Shelby's BracketWAG.com home page

 3. If possible, rematches from the previous two tournaments should be avoided in the first round.

-The RPI is one of many resources/tools available to the committee in the selection, seeding and bracketing process.
-Computer models cannot accurately evaluate qualitative factors such as games missed by key players or coaches, travel difficulties, the emotional effects of specific games, etc.
+The NET is one of many resources/tools available to the committee in the selection, seeding and bracketing process.
+Computer models cannot accurately evaluate qualitative factors such as games missed by key players or coaches, travel difficulties and other effects of specific games.

-Beginning each December, the NCAA will release the official RPI on a daily basis at www.ncaa.com.
+Each season, typically in late November, the NCAA will release the official NET rankings on a daily basis at www.ncaa.com.